vahidmoslemi/ModernCpp-ByteArray/README.md

 # ModernCpp-ByteArray
 ByteArray implementaion is very frequently needed in embedded device software development and data manipulator applications.
-In such cases you could concern memory leaks, passing parameters to functions and return output from them, and so on.
-Also when you work with other Framesworks to handle some requested features (UI/etc).
+In such cases you could concern memory leaks, passing parameters to functions and return output from them, and so on, Specially when you work with other Framesworks to handle some requested features (UI/etc).

-Like my faviorate one (Qt) you should be able to handle Qt DataTypes (QString/QByteArray) in your pure C++ logic code section.
+As in my faviorate one (Qt):  you should be able to handle Qt DataTypes (QString/QByteArray) in your pure C++ logic code section.

 ## Structure
 To do so I have developed a pure modern C++ ByteArray data type based on char array and have tested in Linux and Android projects.
-At the time it supports construction based on char*, const char* and also move and copy constructors(ByteArray& and ByeArray&&).
+It is going to be a fully functional container, and now supports construction based on char*, const char* and also move and copy constructors(ByteArray& and ByeArray&&).
 I have implemented move constructor and assignment operator to boost run-time performance.

-Additionally to the above methods mid, split and concatinating multiple ByteArrays are possible using overloaded + operator.
+In Addition to the above methods, mid, split and concatinating multiple ByteArrays (using operator+) and equality operator(==) has bin implemented.

 ### Currently suppored methods:
 ```